vzahorui/vzahorui.github.io/_posts/2019-10-25-linear-regression.md

 <div id='validation'/>
 ## Validation of assumptions

-Linear regression via [ordinary least squares]({{ site.baseurl }}{% link _posts/2019-10-27-linear-least-squares.md %}) (OLS) is safe to apply if all of the assumptions are satisfied.
+Linear regression via [ordinary least squares]({{ site.baseurl }}{% link _posts/2019-10-27-linear-least-squares.md %}) is safe to apply if all of the assumptions are satisfied.
 Using the Boston houses prices dataset let's perform a typical check in order to ascertain whether it is reasonable to apply linear regression to predict prices.

 <div id='validation_of_linear'/>
 ### Linear relationship